You can learn how to speak in German with Rosetta Stone.

 But it’s also true that the method you choose and the way in which the program is built can have a significant effect on whether you learn to speak German fluently.
 That’s why Rosetta Stone encourages teaching foundational concepts first, packing each lesson with practical exercises that get you speaking German and working on your pronunciation consistently.

 In addition to learning German through Rosetta Stone’s software, you can also bring the language with you in bite-sized lessons that fit in your back pocket via the mobile app.
-This approach to learning German anywhere can let you increase the frequency and length of your practice time.
+This approach to learning German anywhere can let you increase the frequency and length of your practise time.
 You can also use a few of the following methods to accelerate your understanding of German and start speaking the language.

 1: Focus on connectors.

 Connecting words in German are fairly important and you can start to string together complex ideas if you know the basic structure and phrases of German vocabulary.
 For instance, you may be commenting on whether or not something is too hot or too cold at the dinner table.
 If you only know the words for “no” (nein) and cold (kalt), it may be a bit difficult to get your idea across.
 But once you learn the word for unfortunately (leider), you can begin to construct a more comprehensive response like “Unfortunately, it’s too cold.”
 Leider ist es zu kalt.